skzv/nearest-neighbour-tsp/README.md

-# Nearest Neighbour Travelling Salesman Problem
+# Nearest Neighbour Heuristic for the Travelling Salesman Problem

 Approximate solution to the Traveling Salesman Problem using the Nearest Neighbour Heuristic